Met Gala 2025: Will Rihanna attend star-studded event as partner A$AP Rocky hosts?

 Vogue’s red carpet live stream hosts Teyana Taylor, TV star La La Anthony, influencer Emma Chamberlain, and Saturday Night Live’s Ego Nwodim are expected to make the scene as well.

-After Rihanna was a last-minute no-show last year, fans are wondering if the singer will grace the steps this year.
-Considering her partner, A$AP, is a co-chair, her chances of attending are very high.
-Her attendance, however, has not yet been confirmed.
+After Rihanna was a last-minute no-show last year, fans are wondering if the singer will grace the steps this year, considering her partner, A$AP, is a co-chair.

+The “Umbrella” singer told Entertainment Tonight in October that she would be attending, but didn’t divulge further plans.

+"All we have planned is to be there,” Rihanna told the outlet.

 Rihanna and A$AP, often referred to as “Met Gala royalty,” have previously stunted on the red carpet in exquisite high fashion to pay homage to each exhibit.
 From their grand entrance in 2023 to their late arrival in 2021, the couple’s moments have been hard to miss.